nasa/fmdtools/docs/Glossary.rst

 		Defined :term:`mode` that the system progresses through as a part of its desired functioning.
 For example, a light switch may be in "on" and "off" modes.

 	Action Sequence Graph
-		An instance of the :class:`fmdtools.define.block.ASG` which embodies a (human or autonomous) :term:`agent` 's sequence of tasks which it performs to accomplish a certain function.
+		An instance of the :class:`fmdtools.define.architecture.ActionArchitecture` which embodies a (human or autonomous) :term:`agent` 's sequence of tasks which it performs to accomplish a certain function.

 	Agent
 		An actor which controls behaviors in a system.
 May be modelled as a :term:`function`.